NehaKushwah993/SharedElementAnimation/README.md

 This project was created in 2016.

-SharedElement Animation for Fragment to Fragment Transition :
+"Custom" SharedElement Animation for Fragment to Fragment Transition :

 ![SharedElementAnimation Demo](demo/demo.gif)